 - Salt: An essential ingredient in most of the dessert recipes.
 Balances flavour and enhances other ingredients especially chocolate desserts.
 This is a sweet tart dough and I just love that extra very mild salty kick at the end

 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
-While in most of the recipes butter needs to be on room temperature, this is an exception and you have to take it very seriously.
-Butter needs to be chilled, which means take the butter out of the fridge, cut into cubes then place it into the freezer for 10-15 minutes before using it
+While in most of the recipes butter needs to be on room temperature, this is an exception and very chilled butter is absolutely non negotiable.
+Butter needs to be properly chilled, which means take the butter out of the fridge, cut into cubes then place it into the freezer for 10-15 minutes before using it

 - Egg: Room temperature as always